awsdocs/amazon-vpc-user-guide/doc_source/VPC_SecurityGroups.md

 ## Default Security Group for Your VPC<a name="DefaultSecurityGroup"></a>

 Your VPC automatically comes with a default security group\.
-If you don't specify a different security group when you launch the instance, each EC2 instance that you launch in your VPC is automatically associated with a security group named "launch\-wizard\-*xx*"\.
-For example, the security group for the first EC2 instance that you launch is named "launch\-wizard\-1"\.
+If you don't specify a different security group when you launch the instance, we associate the default security group with your instance\.

+**Note**
+If you launch an instance in the Amazon EC2 console, the launch instance wizard automatically defines a "launch\-wizard\-*xx*" security group, which you can associate with the instance instead of the default security group\.

 The following table describes the default rules for a default security group\.